DimitrieStraoanu/the_todo_app/README.md

 # the_todo_app

+A nice fun app created using pure JavaScript(es6), no frameworks involved :).

-This is a app build using object oriented programing.
+This is a app build using a object oriented programing style.
 The code is not perfect but it's a major improvement over the procedural programing used before.

-Also for this app i've used a mvc design pattern to achieve a clean, structured and maintainable code.
+Also for this app i've used a MVC design pattern to achieve a clean, structured and maintainable code.

-The code is pure javascript(es6) no frameworks involved :) .
+All the data is fetch as a json file from a Firebase database using a REST API.

 # source code